space-isa/get-connected-2.0/README.md

 The code in this repository showcases how to acquire (via web-scraping) and transform raw input data (leaving the original source unchanged) and export it to a given destination.
 As an exercise, the NYPL information was loaded onto a MySQL database on Amazon RDS and vizualized using Tableau (see above figure).

+The complete dataset was compiled and displayed on an ArcGis app that you can view [here](https://www.arcgis.com/apps/instant/minimalist/index.html?appid=6cbf6c4a11b54c8190aaeb5ad1ae1896).

 ### Project requirements

 - Input